SumitPShrestha/demodemo/README.md

 ### Display available fleet of drones

 To display fleet of available drones, send a `GET` request to `/drones`

 ### Display available list of medicines

 To display list of available medicines, send a `GET` request to `/medications`

+### Register drone for delivery

+To register particular drone for delivery, send a `GET` request to `/drones/{serialNumber}`

 ## Conclusion

 This project demonstrates a simple implementation of a Drone Medication Delivery System using the Spring Framework and H2 in-memory database.
 With the implementation of registration, loading, checking, and dispatching features, this project could serve as a foundation for a real-world implementation of a similar system.